My PCOS Weight Loss Story (From our Founder)

 DEC 04, 2020 POSTED BY: KARAGAN OSMANN PCOS

 Hey loves!
-I wanted to share with you something I have never shared with anyone before (Not even my boyfriend until recently) because honestly, even I struggle with thinking about my journey and my struggles that PCOS has given me throughout my life.
+I wanted to share with you something I have never shared with anyone before (Not even my boyfriend until recently) because honestly, even I struggle with thinking about my PCOS journey and the struggles that PCOS has given me throughout my life.

 Many of you know my story.
 I felt I wasted the majority of my high school and college years, so worried about my weight that I never really lived my life.
 I wouldn’t go out to eat with friends, I practically starved myself eating 1200 calories a day, and then spending 2+ hours on the stairmaster every night and refusing to miss a day.
 Nothing ever would let me budge, and to be honest – it was SO HARD.